NicoleJackson89/pp4-recipe-share/README.md

 2. Click the repository you wish to clone (Top left corner)
 3. Click 'Code' which is shown above the list of files in the repository
 4. Click the 'Local' tab, copy the HTTPS URL
-5. Open Codeanywhere, click 'New Workspace'
+5. Open Gitpod Workspaces, click 'New Workspace'
 6. Paste the copied URL into the space given under 'Repository URL'
-7. Click 'Create' and the local clone will be created.
+7. Click 'Continue' and the local clone will be created.

 ### Forking the [GitHub](https://github.com/) repository